Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

 {\bf Comparison with Senior Ophthalmologists:}

-In this section, we select the common annotations ($989$ fundus images from our {\em Private} dataset) of three senior ophthalmologists, whose clinic experience over $23$, $13$ and $9$ years respectively, as DR testing set.
+In this section, we select the common annotations ($989$ fundus images from our {\em Private} dataset) of three senior ophthalmologists as DR testing set.
+Each ophthalmologists has a clinic experience of $23$, $13$ and $9$ years, respectively.
 All the three ophthalmologists label the testing images as referable or non-referable DR, and the groundtruths are achieved by majority voting.
 The sensitivities and specificities of the three ophthalmologists are shown in Fig.~\ref{fig.humanCmp} as well as the ROC (receiver operating characteristic) curve of CLPI.
 We can see that CLPI achieves comparable performance with the senior ophthalmologists in detecting referable DR.

 {\bf The robustness of CLPI Against Commonly Existed Challenges In Real-world Practice:}